awsdocs/aws-encryption-sdk-docs/doc_source/concepts.md

 ## Keyring \(C and JavaScript\)<a name="keyring"></a>

-**Note**
-The AWS Encryption SDK for JavaScript is a beta release\.
-The code and the documentation are subject to change\.

 A *keyring* generates, encrypts, and decrypts data keys\.
 Each [keyring](choose-keyring.md#using-keyrings) is typically associated with a wrapping key or a service that provides and protects wrapping keys\.
 You can use the keyrings that the AWS Encryption SDK provides or write your own compatible custom keyrings\.
 Keyrings are supported only in the AWS Encryption SDK for C and the AWS Encryption SDK for JavaScript\.

 You can use a single keyring or combine keyrings of the same type or a different type into a *multi\-keyring*\.
 The [multi\-keyring](choose-keyring.md#use-multi-keyring) returns a copy of the data key encrypted by each of the wrapping keys in each of the keyrings that comprise the multi\-keyring\.
 When you use a multi\-keyring to encrypt data, you can decrypt the data using a keyring configured with any one of the wrapping keys in the multi\-keyring\.